sifar21353/Python-Programs/README.md

 4. Multiple_Inheritance.py - This is a sample code that uses multiple class inheritance.
 5. Palindrome.py - This program detects whether a string is a palindrome or not.
 6. Sentencereverse.py - This program switches the order of words in a string.
 For example, this program will turn 'Hello my friend' to 'friend my Hello'.
+7. Tempertureconvert.py - This program can convert Fahrenheit to Celsius, Celsius to Fahrenheit, Celsius to Kelvin, Kelvin to Celsius, Fahrenheit to Kelvin and Kelvin and Fahrenheit.